Accounting Law Definition: Everything You Need to Know

 This board consists of seven compensated full-time members who identify, research, and resolve accounting issues.
 A vote of five to two or greater is required to make changes to the Statements of Financial Accounting Standards.
 The Financial Accounting Foundation oversees the FASB, which a 16-member Board of Trustees governs.

 If you need help with accounting law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.